safex/safex_miner/README.md

 ## Releases

-You can download the lates release from (https://github.com/safex/safex_miner/releases)
+You can download the latest release from (https://github.com/safex/safex_miner/releases)

 ## Development